How to Get a Better Workout Walking (or Running!) with a Weighted Vest

 The Benefits of Exercising with a Weighted Vest

 Because weighted vests literally force you to carry extra weight on your body, they make any activity-from walking to running to pull-ups-a lot harder.
 Since you're moving more weight, you'll need to exert more effort to perform any exercise or activity compared to using just your body, says Swan.
 This can help improve your cardio capacity, muscular endurance, and overall strength, she says.
 (BTW, here's the difference between muscular endurance and strength.)
-It's like exercising while holding dumbbells, but those dumbbells are dispersed across your torso in a piece of clothing.
+Using a weighted vest is like exercising while holding dumbbells, but those dumbbells are dispersed across your torso in a piece of clothing.

 "You'll also improve your cardiovascular endurance from carrying the extra weight while working out," says Swan.
 Wearing a vest will make cardio feel more challenging-and when you train without the vest, you'll be faster and more conditioned, she explains.
 In fact, runners who warmed up by doing strides (in this case, 10-second sprints) while wearing a weighted vest showed improvements in speed and performance during a treadmill test immediately after, according to a study published in the Journal of Science and Medicine in Sport.

-While no exercises are really off limits with a weighted vest, tossing one on doesn't automatically equal a better workout.
-(Ex: wearing a weighted vest during yoga or spin class likely isn't worth it.)
+And you can use a weighted vest to increase the load on bodyweight moves such as squats, lunges, push-ups, and pull-ups to increase the demand on your muscles and induce strength- and endurance-related muscle gains, too.
+(Plus, all the usual benefits of strength training.)
+Of course, while no exercises are really off limits with a weighted vest, tossing one on doesn't automatically equal a better workout.
+(Example: wearing a weighted vest during yoga or spin class likely isn't worth it.)
 Reserve it for exercise where you're responsible for moving your bodyweight, like climbing stairs, biking, running, and total bodyweight workouts, says Swan.

 When choosing your weight, start small.
 "This is all based on the individual, but I recommend starting off light and adding from there," says Swan.
-"The amount of weight varies from 5 pounds all the way up to 20, 50, 80 pounds and more.
-A vest of 5 to 10 pounds would be my recommendation for both HIIT training and running."
+"The amount of weight varies from five pounds all the way up to 20, 50, 80 pounds and more.
+A vest of five to 10 pounds would be my recommendation for both HIIT training and running."

-Like with any weight lifting, progression is always more beneficial than regression or risk of injury: "Think of using a weight vest like you would pick out dumbbells.
+Like with any weight lifting, progression is always more beneficial than regression or risk of injury: "Think of using a weighted vest like you would pick out dumbbells.
 If you no longer feel challenged, up the weight.
-Start with an additional 5 pounds and continue from there," she says.
+Start with an additional five pounds and continue from there," she says.